Desynq/DontFreeze/README.txt

 -------------------------------------------
 This code follows the Minecraft Forge installation methodology.
-It will apply some small patches to the vanilla MCP source code, giving you and it access to some of the data and functions you need to build a successful mod.
+It will apply some small patches to the vanilla MCP source code, giving you and it access to some of the data and functions you need to define a successful mod.

 Note also that the patches are built against "un-renamed" MCP source code (aka SRG Names) - this means that you will not be able to read them directly against